Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 #### How do we use this Data?

-!!! info "[Immediately download full package metadata from 1st party server.][package-metadata-server]"

-Using this stripped down metadata, we download the full metadata package from the 1st party server if the user does not have the full mod or full metadata available.

-This full metadata package contains:

-- Full [Package.toml][package-toml]
-- Mod Configuration Schema
-- All Gallery Images
-- Full Documentation

-It's expected each mod's full metadata package will probably be around 0.5MB - 3MB in size.
-Depending on the nature of their gallery.

-If it's not possible to download the metadata, we download the full package.
+!!! info "Restore the packages in the case the [Central Server][central-server] is having downtime"

+    This also helps reduce the load on the central server.

+TODO QUESTION: Can we not ship the update info separately?
+It compresses well and all, but it bloats the loadout size.

 ### stores.bin